The grade point average is determined by dividing the total number of grade points earned by the total number of credits attempted at UW-Platteville.

 Liberal Arts and Education

-At commencement, students who have earned 48 or more credits at UW-Platteville and have earned high cumulative grade point averages during their undergraduate years, graduate in two categories: honors (3.50-3.74), and high honors (3.75-4.00) with the designations of magna cum laude (honors) and summa cum laude (high honors).
+At commencement, students who have earned 48 or more credits at UW-Platteville prior to their final semester and have earned high cumulative grade point averages during their undergraduate years, are recognized as follows: magna cum laude honors (3.50-3.74), and summa cum laude high honors.
+After the final semester is completed and all grades recorded, degree honors will be noted on the student's transcript.